cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

 ### Privacy Restrictions

-To protect respondent privacy, we discard any estimate (whether at a county, MSA, HRR, or state level) that is based on fewer than 100 survey responses.
+To protect respondent privacy, we discard any estimate that is based on fewer than 100 survey responses.
 For signals reported using a 7-day average (those beginning with `smoothed_`), this means a geographic area must have at least 100 responses in 7 days to be reported.

 This affects some items more than others.
-For instance, items about vaccine hesitancy reasons are only asked of respondents who are unvaccinated and hesitant, not to all survey respondents.
-It also affects some geographic areas more than others, particularly rural areas with low population densities.
-When doing analysis of county-level data, one should be aware that missing counties are typically more rural and less populous than those present in the data, which may introduce bias into the analysis.
+It affects some geographic areas more than others, particularly areas with smaller populations.
+This affect is less pronounced with smoothed signals, since responses are pooled across a longer time period.